Small Animal Level Three

 Session One Learning outcomes:

-- Describe somato-visceral reflex loops and identify which acupuncture points are reported to engage somato-autonomic long-loop reflexes to identify and modify organ disease.
+3. Describe somato-autonomic reflex loops and identify which acupuncture points are reported to engage somato-autonomic long-loop reflexes to identify and modify organ disease.

 Session Two Objectives: